 I’m just getting to know about Matt Lane and his writing.
 What I’ve seen so far, I dig!
 Matt’s blog, Optimize Your Life is “…based around the idea that with a little bit of research and a little bit of effort we can live a richer, more productive, and happier life.”
 I can get behind that idea, 100%.

-One of Matt’s posts that really hits home was published the same month Abandoned Cubicle was launched: How Much Does Happiness Really Cost?
-In the post, Matt absolutely nails it with the line, “…you should never forget that voluntary minimalism is a privilege.”
+One of Matt’s posts that hit home was published the same month Abandoned Cubicle was launched: How Much Does Happiness Cost?
+In the post, Matt nails it with the line, “…you should never forget that voluntary minimalism is a privilege.”
 Bravo, good sir!

 CONGRATULATIONS, CLASS of 2018!
 Adorn your sites with these golden badges of honor and only good things will happen. 🙂